 Choice Home Warranty

-Choice Home Warranty offers a package similar to Select, with its most comprehensive package priced at $45 a month, but it covers fewer appliances than AHS.
+Choice Home Warranty’s most comprehensive package costs $45 a month, but it covers fewer appliances than AHS.
 If you opt for a more basic plan, which excludes key appliances like clothes washers and dryers, premiums drop as low as $40 per month before potential discounts.